ipfs-shipyard/ipfs-share-files/README.md

 ### Deploy

 We use [Jenkins](https://jenkins.io/) for automatic deployments.
 When a branch gets merged to `master`, it's deployed to [share.ipfs.io](https://share.ipfs.io).
 When merged to `develop`, it goes to [dev.share.ipfs.io](https://dev.share.ipfs.io).

+## Translations

+We use [Transifex](https://www.transifex.com/) to help us translate IPFS Share Files.
+The translations are stored on [`public/locales`](./public/locales) and the English version is the source of truth.

+If want to contribute, go to the [project page on Transifex](https://www.transifex.com/ipfs/ipfs-share-files/translate/), create an account, pick a language and start translating!

+### How to sync translations

+1. Install and set up the [command-line client (` tx `)](https://docs.transifex.com/client/installing-the-client)
+2. Download new translations from Transifex with `tx pull -a`
+    - this creates/updates the files in [`public/locales/*`](./public/locales) that need to be committed
+    - if a new language is created, remember to add it to [`src/i18n.js`](./src/i18n.js)

+### How to add or update keys

+1. Make sure you have the latest files from Transifex with `tx pull -a`
+2. Only change the source file ([`public/locales/en/translation.json`](./public/locales/en/translation.json))
+3. Commit your changes
+    - changes from the master branch are fetched by Transifex automatically

+For more info on our i18n process at IPFS, check out [ipfs/i18n](https://github.com/ipfs/i18n).

 ## Contribute